kaushiksamanta/queue-craft/README.md

 // types.ts
 import { EventPayloadMap } from 'queuecraft';

+// NOTE: Each QueueCraft instance is type-safe for a single event payload map.
+// To use a different event map, create a new QueueCraft instance.
+// All instances share the same RabbitMQ connection by default.

 export interface MyEventPayloadMap extends EventPayloadMap {
   'user.created': { id: string; name: string; email: string };
   'order.placed': { id: string; userId: string; amount: number };